micro-ROS/micro-ROS.github.io/_docs/overview/comparison/index.md

     - common_interfaces
     - rcl_interfaces

 As a final data, it looks like the development is frozen.
-Due to, the last commit  was on [July 2018](https://github.com/astralien3000/riot-ros2/commits/master).
+This consideration is due to the fact that the last commit goes back to [July 2018](https://github.com/astralien3000/riot-ros2/commits/master).

 Reference:[RIOT-ROS2](https://github.com/astralien3000/riot-ros2/wiki)